Behavioral Health Care Management Program

 - Intensive Outpatient Program (IOP)

 Members are responsible for requesting preauthorization when preauthorization is required, although behavioral health professionals and physicians or a member's family member may request preauthorization on behalf of the member.
+BCBSMT will comply with all federal and state confidentiality regulations before releasing any information about the member.
 All services must be medically necessary according to specific criteria with in standardized guidelines and medical policy.
 Participating providers are required to notify the plan of all admissions.

-- Outpatient.
-Members should call the behavioral health number on the back of their ID card.
+- For the services listed above that may require preauthorization, members should call the behavioral health number on the back of their ID card to request preauthorization.

-Behavioral health professionals, physicians or a member's family member may request preauthorization on behalf of the member.
+- Behavioral health providers, physicians or a member's family member may request preauthorization on behalf of the member.

 Failure to Preauthorize